-- Put a dutch oven or another pot with a lid over medium-high heat.
+- Put a Dutch oven or another pot with a lid over medium-high heat on the stove.

 - Melt enough unrefined, virgin coconut oil in the bottom of the pan to cover the bottom about a ⅛ inch (just enough to coat the popcorn).

 - Place enough popcorn in the bottom of the pan for a single layer and toss to coat with oil.

 - When a couple of kernels pop, place the lid on the pan.